MaleSurvivor Level I Weekend of Recovery

 If you are not in therapy, and/or do not yet have a support network, we encourage you to consider setting up an appointment with a therapist either before you come to the retreat, or as soon as possible after your return, and/or encourage you to explore what types of self-help groups and resources are available in your community or near by.
 This way you can follow up on some of the experiences and skills you learn that will help the weekend's learning stay fresh in your mind and help you apply what skills and awareness would most help your continuing recovery.
 Resources for therapy and support groups are available on our website when you click on the tab, "Find Support."

 One of our staff members will be contacting you by phone within two weeks of when we receive your application to talk with you about your needs for the weekend and your readiness to participate.
 All participants must be able to safely and appropriately engage in structured group activities.
 If we have any concerns about you participating, we may suggest some steps you can take to enhance your readiness for this weekend or we may ask you to wait for a future weekend while you take some additional steps we believe would be important for you to benefit from the experience.
 Please do not schedule your travel arrangements until after your interview is completed and you have been told you have been accepted as a participant.
-The facilitator team will make every effort to complete that process as quickly as possible.
-You are encouraged to register early, as our weekends have been filling early – registering early can also help you save money on transportation and by taking advantage of the early registration discount).
+The facilitator team will make every effort to complete this process as quickly as possible.
+You are encouraged to register early, as our weekends have been filling early - registering early can also help you save money on transportation and by taking advantage of the early registration discount).